 Art lovers are in luck.
-Yes, an exceptional cultural event is about to take over the Ville Rose!
-From December 5, 2025 to February 8, 2026, the exhibition “Dalí s’invite à Toulouse” will showcase the dazzling private collection of Mickael Mamou, founder of Mix’s Arts.
-A devotee of the master of surrealism for over 35 years, Mamou invites the public to plunge into the fascinating universe of the Spanish artist, at the crossroads of dreams and the imaginary.
+Yes, an exceptional cultural event has taken over the Ville Rose!
+Until February 8, 2026, the exhibition “Dalí s’invite à Toulouse” allows you to discover the dazzling private collection of Mickael Mamou, founder of Mix’s Arts.
+A devotee of the master of surrealism for over 35 years, he invites the public to plunge into the fascinating universe of the Spanish artist, at the crossroads of dream and imagination.
 In the intimate, elegant setting of Toulouse’s Hôtel Albert 1er, these rarely-exhibited works will be on display for all to contemplate.
-It’s a golden opportunity to see Dalí in a different, perhaps more intimate light.
+It’s a golden opportunity to see Dalí differently, more intimately than ever.

-Indeed, this exhibition is like no other.
-A veritable private collection of rarely exhibited pieces and objects will be unveiled.
+As you will see, this exhibition is unlike any other.
+It’s a veritable private collection of rarely exhibited pieces and objects .
 You’ll discover totally unknown facets of Salvador Dalí.
-You’ll find his eccentricity, his genius and his great sensitivity, too.
+You’ll discover his eccentricity, his genius and his great sensitivity, too.
 What’s more, this collection is the fruit of a sincere passion.
-Mickael Mamou was inspired by his meetings with Enrique Sabater, the artist’s faithful personal secretary from 1968 to 1980.
-Mr. Mamou shares with the public an intimate look at the man behind the myth.
-And what better setting for this exhibition than the Hôtel Albert 1er, a former painter’s studio.
+That of Mickael Mamou, who was inspired by his meetings with Enrique Sabater, the artist’s faithful personal secretary from 1968 to 1980.
+Mamou shares with the public an intimate look at the man behind the myth.
+And what better setting for this exhibition than the Hôtel Albert 1er, a former painter’s studio?

 The six main themes of Dalin’s work for you to discover